SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ```r
 #We are replacing mis identified
 procrastination_data$Job[procrastination_data$Job=="0"] <- "NA"

 #Any blank income is assigned a value of 0
 procrastination_data$Income[is.na(procrastination_data$Income)] <- 0
 ```

-* Relabelling the Number of sons data.
+* Relabelling the number of sons data.
 The data is labelled as Male and Female.
-Here we relabel the gender back to intergers with Male=1 and Female =2.
+Here we relabel the genders back to intergers with Male=1 and Female =2.

 ```r